What we know about U.S. probes of Russian meddling in 2016 election

-(Reuters) - U.S. intelligence agencies have alleged that Russia interfered in the 2016 presidential election to benefit President Donald Trump.
+WASHINGTON (Reuters) - President Donald Trump's firing of FBI Director James Comey on May 9 renewed attention to allegations by U.S. intelligence agencies that Russia interfered in the 2016 election campaign to benefit Trump.

-Law enforcement agencies and congressional committees are investigating Russian meddling and possible collusion with members of Trump's campaign.
-Here is what is publicly known and not known:
+The following describes what is publicly known and not known about U.S. investigations into meddling and possible collusion between Russia and members of the Trump campaign:

 How did the investigations begin?